MeghaKA/MeghaKA/README.md

 - 💡 Strong interest in Data Science and real-world data problems
 - 📊 Skilled in Python, Data Analysis, and Dashboard Creation
 - 📈 Experience in building interactive dashboards using Looker Studio
-- 🤖 Exploring Machine Learning concepts and predictive models
+- 🤖 Exploring explainable AI techniques for predictive models
+- 🤖 Interested in applying Machine Learning to healthcare problems
 - 🎯 Currently preparing for Data Analyst / Data Scientist roles

 ---